Karl Rosengren

 Karl S. Rosengren is an American psychologist, academic, author and researcher.
-He is a Professor with a joint appointment in the Brain and Cognitive Science Department and the Psychology Department at the University of Rochester.
+He is a professor with a joint appointment in the brain and cognitive science department and the psychology department at the University of Rochester.

 Rosengren's research falls into areas encompassing developmental psychology, motor development, and cognitive science.
 He has authored several books and monographs including Research Methods: From Theory to Practice, Children's Understanding of Death: Toward a Contextualized and Integrated Account, Evolution Challenges: Integrating Research and Practice in Teaching and Learning about Evolution, and Imagining the Impossible: Magical, Scientific, and Religious Thinking in Children.

 Rosengren is a Fellow of Association for Psychological Science.

 Education

-Rosengren received his bachelor's degree in chemistry with Minors in Mathematics and Psychology from the College of Wooster in 1981.
-He then enrolled at the University of Minnesota and earned his Doctoral degree in Child Psychology in 1989.
+Rosengren received his bachelor's degree in chemistry with minors in mathematics and psychology from the College of Wooster in 1981.
+He then enrolled at the University of Minnesota and earned his doctoral degree in child psychology in 1989.

 Career

-Following his Post-doctoral fellowship, Rosengren held a brief appointment as an Adjunct Assistant Professor of Psychology at the University of Michigan before joining the University of Illinois at Urbana-Champaign in 1992 as assistant professor of Kinesiology, and Psychology.
-In 1998, he held joint appointments as an associate professor in the Department of Psychology, the Department of Kinesiology, and the Beckman Institute for Advanced Science and Technology.
-Rosengren was promoted to Full Professor in these Departments in 2004.
-In 2008, he accepted a position as a visiting professor in the Department of Psychology at Northwestern University before joining that department as a professor of psychology.
-In 2014, Rosengren became a professor in the Department of Psychology, and an Investigator at Waisman Center at the University of Wisconsin-Madison.
-In 2019 he joined University of Rochester and held appointments as a professor in the Brain and Cognitive Science Department and the Psychology Department.
+Following his postdoctoral fellowship, Rosengren held a brief appointment as an adjunct assistant professor of psychology at the University of Michigan before joining the University of Illinois at Urbana-Champaign in 1992 as assistant professor of kinesiology, and psychology.
+In 1998, he held joint appointments as an associate professor in the department of psychology, the department of kinesiology, and the Beckman Institute for Advanced Science and Technology.
+Rosengren was promoted to full professor in these departments in 2004.
+In 2008, he accepted a position as a visiting professor in the department of psychology at Northwestern University before joining that department as a professor of psychology.
+In 2014, Rosengren became a professor in the department of psychology, and an investigator at Waisman Center at the University of Wisconsin-Madison.
+In 2019 he joined University of Rochester and held appointments as a professor in the brain and cognitive science department and the psychology department.

 Rosengren also held a variety of administrative appointments in his career.
-At Northwestern University, he served as the Director of Undergraduate Studies in the Department of Psychology, as vice-chair of Social-Behavioral Institutional Review Board till 2014.
-He also served on Northwestern's Undergraduate Research Grant Committee, a committee that funded undergraduate research.
+At Northwestern University, he served as the director of undergraduate studies in the department of psychology, as vice-chair of Social-Behavioral Institutional Review Board till 2014.
+He also served on Northwestern's undergraduate research grant committee, a committee that funded undergraduate research.
 He served as the chair of this committee during his last 3 years at Northwestern, for which he was honored with the establishment of the Karl Rosengren Undergraduate Mentoring Award given annually to a faculty member for their excellence in mentoring undergraduate research.